modiholodri/bkk-bg-rating-list/ReportMatchOnTheWeb.md

 The different ranking lists are summarized over a specific period in time.
 All ranking lists are shown in tabular form in the Ranking Summary section.
-A few ranking lists are also shown as a chart in the Ranking Chart (coming soon) section.
+A few ranking lists are also shown as a chart in the Ranking Chart section.

 💡 You can click on the legend for a chart to show/hide individual data series.